 A continued focus on these items however can help you help your client to boost their super balances and contribute to a better outcome.

 This communication has been prepared for use by advisers only.
-It must not be made available to any retail client and any information in it must not be communicated to any retail client or attributed to BT Financial Group.
+It must not be made available to any retail client and any information in it must not be communicated to any retail client or attributed to BT.
 This information does not take into account your personal objectives, financial situation or needs and so you should consider its appropriateness, having regard to your personal objectives, financial situation and needs having regard to these factors before acting on it.
 This information provides an overview or summary only and it should not be considered a comprehensive statement on any matter or relied upon as such.
 The scenarios provided are only hypothetical and are not based on real life examples.
-BT Financial Group cannot give tax advice.
+BT annot give tax advice.
 Any tax considerations outlined in this article are general statements, based on an interpretation of the current tax law, and do not constitute tax advice.
 The tax implications of superannuation contributions can impact individual situations differently and you should seek specific tax advice from a registered tax agent or registered tax (financial) adviser.
 Information current as at 12 March 2018.
-This publication has been prepared by BT Financial Group, a division of Westpac Banking Corporation ABN 33 007 457 141 AFSL & Australian Credit Licence 233714.
+This publication has been prepared by BT - Part of Westpac Banking Corporation ABN 33 007 457 141 AFSL & Australian Credit Licence 233714.